david1792x/pan-dulce/markdown/dl_modeling.md

-Now, we can see some of the unmodified images located in both our test and validation sets.
-Since these images are used to assess model performance, they need to be in their default form and not undergo any modifications.
+Now, we can see some of the **unmodified** images located in both our test and validation sets.
+Since these images are used to assess model **performance**, they need to be in their **default** form and not undergo any modifications.

 ```python